The links at on the right will take you to information regarding policies and procedures related to the use of PCards at UF.

 The PCard cannot be used to purchase assets (aka OCO).
 Assets are defined as any tangible, non-consumable property where the cost is $5,000 or more, and the normal expected life is one year or more.
 This includes non-library hardbound books costing $250 or more.
 For more information, please see the Asset Management Directives and Procedures.

-Due to the increase in fraud, many online vendors now require addresses to exactly match the credit card billing address.
-Some vendor systems may reject charges if a different address is used.
-If you have an online charge decline, double check you have entered the address correctly.
+Due to the increase in fraud, some online vendors require the billing addresses on orders to exactly match the card billing address.
+If the addresses do not match charges may not go through.
+If you have an online charge decline double check you have entered the billing address correctly.

 Note – Items should only be sent to an official university address.

-- Email PCard@ufl.edu the name of the cardholder who is leaving.
+- Email email@example.com the name and UFID of the cardholder whose card needs to be cancelled.

 - Note the reason the card is being canceled (retirement, termination, job change, etc.).